 Native to Azerbaijan and northern Iran, Silene has been grown in the UK since the middle of the 19th century.

-It's a charming little alpine that should be planted in a sunny position in a free-draining but moisture retentive soil.
+It's a charming little alpine that should be planted in a free-draining but moisture retentive soil.
 It is best sited on a ledge so the roots are shaded by the surrounding rocks and the stems can trail downwards, displaying the deep pink to reddish-purple flowers that are produced from July to October.

 Photo: Blackstem Plants

 07973 129 102